 Toward the end, preheat the broiler and place the rack close to it, with just enough room for the turkey to fit underneath.
 Transfer the turkey breast to a baking dish or roasting pan, and broil for 4-8 minutes, until browned.
 Rest for 10 minutes before slicing.

 This helps other readers and also helps me continue to provide free recipes on my site.

 Serving size: ~6-8 oz cooked turkey, or 1/6 of entire recipe

-* Onion is not included in nutrition info because it’s there for flavoring and elevating the turkey meat, and is typically discarded.
+The onion is not included in nutrition info, because it’s there for flavoring and elevating the turkey meat, and is typically discarded.
 Serving size weight is edible portion, not including bones.

 Nutrition facts are provided as a courtesy.
 Have questions about calculations or why you got a different result?
 Please see our nutrition policy.